aniqatc/learning-journal/R1-Daily-Log.md

 I'm finally adding the final touches to my Gatsby theme so I'll be back to learning from tutorials & blogging my journey again soon!

 Today, I used open-source React icons called **[react-feather](https://feathericons.com/)** to add social media icons to my navigation bar and share buttons to all my posts.
 I installed the icons using npm on my Terminal.
-From there it was easy - I declared the usage of these icons by 'importing' the ones I'll be using and then, set variables for the icon size & thickness.
+From there it was easy - I declared the usage of these icons by 'importing' the ones I'll be using and then, set variables for the icon size and line thickness.
 To further customize the icons, I used ':hover' with color and transform in a separate .css file.

 I'm pleased with the final results:
 <p align="center"><img src="https://github.com/aniqatc/100-days-of-code/blob/main/Assets/react-feather-icons.gif"></p>